The Man in the Well, Other Teachers, Part 7b

 We left our fellow “as if dead” in Part 7a after learning from a myriad of mostly Eastern philosophers that he should engage in self-flagellation to find release from the well…

-Not content with that [removing my clothes and beating myself senseless], I deliberately cut myself with sharp pieces of rock until the pg 11ablood came.
+Not content with that [removing my clothes and beating myself senseless], I deliberately cut myself with sharp pieces of rock until the blood came.
 And all this time I refrained from taking either food or water, so determined was I to “do” all that lay in my power to get out of the well.
 How I suffered!
 What anguish I endured!
 Yet I would gladly have borne it all, and much more, could I have regained my freedom.

 But it was all to no purpose.
 Nothing that I did or suffered helped me in the least.
 No wonder then that I was in despair.
 Having been deceived so many times, I cared no more to watch for those who came and offered help.